Sophia Fahs R.E. Camp

 Note that the PAPER medical forms must be completed by a healthcare professional,

-based on the camper’s physical exam within the past two years.
+based on the camper’s physical exam within the past ONE year.

 RATES and DISCOUNTS:

 Standard Tuition - $735 per camper - Applications between March 17 and April 16

 Early Bird - $50 discount - Full payment at time of full completed registration by March 16 (PREFERRED METHOD) OR Deposit at time of registration with all forms completed and balance paid by April 16

 Note: If balance is paid after April 16, applicants will lose $50 Early Bird discount AND will be charged $50 late fee (see late fees below).
 LIAC Discount - $50 discount - Applicants who are members in good standing from LIAC congregations can receive an additional $50 discount.
 Coupon Code: 17LIAC

 Late Fees - $50 fee

 - ANY forms completed after deadline (physician physical form can be completed later [by June 15th])